entralliance/entralliance.github.io/openoa_examples.rst

 OpenOA Examples
 ***********************

-The ENTR Runtime includes example analysis notebooks that demonstrate operational wind plant data analyses using OpenOA with example data stored in the ENTR warehouse.
+The ENTR Runtime includes example analysis notebooks that demonstrate operational wind plant data analytics use cases using OpenOA with example data stored in the ENTR warehouse.
 The example notebooks are located at /examples in the `ENTR OpenOA repository <https://github.com/entralliance/OpenOA>`_.
 All examples use two years of data for the 4-turbine `"La Haute Borne" <https://opendata-renewables.engie.com>`_ wind plant.